The Citadel Chapter 212

-Fees, Dues, and Assessments
+ARTICLE V - Fees, Dues, and Assessments

 Section 1.
-Amendments.
 These chapter Bylaws may be amended by the affirmative vote submitted by two-thirds of the active members, provided the proposed amendment or amendments have been given to the active chapter members thirty days prior to the meeting.

 Section 2.
-Limitations.
 All amendments to these Bylaws will be in harmony with the Bylaws of the Society.